Developer Preview

 System-Owned Objects

 Each realm contains platform-managed objects under the /_system/ and /_builder/ path prefixes.
-These objects absorb fees and reconciliation adjustments so that the conservation equation holds exactly for every operation (no value leaks).
+These absorb fees and reconciliation adjustments so that value is conserved exactly across every operation.
 System objects are visible in queries and the Explorer but cannot be created, modified, or deleted by builders.
-They are marked with a System badge in the portal.

 Object Lifecycle & Deletion